epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 By now you should have memorized all money moves and understood how money moves in the movie industry.
 Save up some money and get into action - do not let inflation eat them up and end up with a box office bomb!
 At least now you know the mysterious secrets and the perfect balance between finance and moviemaking.

 In case you quickly glanced over the story and would rather prefer to just watch the trailer for a fast summary, here you go:
 -   Inflation is a killer!
-When making comparissons in different time periods, it is always necessary to adjust the values and take inflation into account.
+When making comparisons in different time periods, it is always necessary to adjust the values and take inflation into account.
 Indeed, average revenue rises each year, but so does inflation!
 Keep that in mind.
 -   You better pray that your movie is successful in a country with a strong economy and high GDP!
 People there have more money to spend on pleasure - going to the movies costs them nothing, but puts a roof over your head.
 The broader audience you achieve, especially in well-developed countries, the more money you earn.
 Simple as that!
 -   Do not let a small budget discourage you from making a movie!
 Budget is not the only factor in determining the success of a movie.
 Cook a perfect recipe and you might just end up with high profit and ROI and compete with the biggest blockbusters worldwide.
 Do not let a low rating discourage you as well - sometimes luck can be on your side and you can still earn a lot of money.
 Just be creative!
 -   The 2007-2008 Global Financial Crisis left a notable mark on the movie industry, affecting revenues and budgets in different ways.
 During this period, we witnessed a noticeable dip in movie revenues, which mirrors the hardships of that time.
 Interestingly, despite the financial turmoil, the budgets showed a remarkable steadiness.
 This persistence in investment amidst economic struggles highlights the entertainment industry's resilience and commitment to storytelling, regardless of the financial climate.
 -   In the wake of this big crisis, moviemakers shifted their focus to money-centric dreams, giving birth to a new era of finance-inspired movies.
 In the current events of a new financial crisis, perhaps it's an opportune moment to consider crafting a movie centered around finance.
-Open up the dictionary and search some financally charged words!
+Open up the dictionary and search for some financially charged words!
 You might just end up with a box office hit!

 So, what are you waiting for?
-Roll up your sleves, withdraw your savings and get into action!
+Roll up your sleeves, withdraw your savings, and get into action!
 It's always the right time to take the camera and start taping.
 And remember where you learned the tips and tricks from when you are on the top!
-We will expect an invitation to an apero in Hollywood after your sucessful premiere!
+We will expect an invitation to an apero in Hollywood after your successful premiere!

 ## References
 [1] Nash Information Services, LLC.
 (2023).
 Movie market summary 1995 to 2023.
 The Numbers.
 Retrieved from https://www.the-numbers.com/market/